MuntashirAkon/AdvanceKextUpdater/README.md

 - add support for `remote_url`
 - install, update, remove a kext
 - auto update kext
+- show suggestions
 - add the ability to include `sysctl` key-values in the config.json file
+- check for installed kext(s) using kextstat and identifier, too as their are multiple ways of installing a kext other than just LE and SLE
+- add kext remove script